pgergis/rust-chat/README.md

 Front end started from: https://github.com/martimatix/crystal-elm-chat

 ## Usage
-* If you modify elm/src/chat.elm, recompile with `elm make elm/src/chat.elm --output=elm/chat.js`
+* If you modify app/src/chat.elm, recompile with `elm make src/chat.elm --output=chat.js` from inside the 'app' directory
 1. Run WebSocket server with `cargo run`
 2. Navigate to port printed by server

-** All commands from main directory